 All of a sudden, I was different again.
 I was Good Becky all the time.
 I was happy and talkative, and even almost outgoing.
 I had friends.
 I did things.
 I even got an after school job.
 For almost 2 years it was like the Bad Becky didn’t exist anymore.

-And I discovered tattoos, and smoking, and swearing, and oh, boy did I discover my sex drive.
+After graduation, I discovered tattoos, and smoking, and swearing, and oh, boy did I discover my sex drive.
 And I had money.
 For the first time in my life I had money to do what I wanted with.
 And mostly that meant spending it as soon as I got it.

 I’d found a new Becky.
 A new Bad Becky.
 Not sad and hateful but rebellious and nonconformist.